Change User Logon Name in Active Directory Using PowerShell

 Get-ADUser -Filter 'Name -like "*"' -SearchBase '<container>' -Properties DisplayName | % {Set-ADUser $_ -DisplayName ($_.Surname + ' ' + $_.GivenName)}

 Note that the Set-ADUser command is quite powerful as it includes the parameter to rename basically anything in a user account.
-The following name category parameters can be changed with this cmdlet.
+The following name category parameters are available for updation with this cmdlet.

 - [-DisplayName] (describes how the user account is visable)